b-y-t-e/DynJson/README.md

 # [DYNJSON] | Dynamic API (JSON) prototyping | in .NET

 ## Description
-DynJosn is a .net library that allows to rapid API (JSON) prototyping using technologies:
+DynJson is a .net library that allows to rapid API (JSON) prototyping using technologies:
  + json
  + c#
  + sql